wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 ### Menu Function

 We specified the Menu Function's URL in NCCOs EventUrl property.
-The input action will POST data relating to the caller's input as JSON to this URL, check out the [webhook reference](https://developer.vonage.com/voice/voice-api/webhook-reference#input) for a full description of the properties.
+The input action will POST data relating to the caller's input as JSON to this URL - check out the [webhook reference](https://developer.vonage.com/voice/voice-api/webhook-reference#input) for a full description of the properties.
 For this exercise, we're just interested in the digits that the caller pressed.
 The Menu Function below retrieves the digits as the \`selectedOption\` and then we take action based on that.

 Below is the code for the Menu Function